Sharing is Good Karma:

 How to look beyond needle safety?

 You walk into a tattoo parlor, choose a tattoo design, decide where you want to get inked, choose the colors and haggle over the price.
-Post this, the tattoo artist whips out his tattoo gear, a fresh needle, and inks which are most probably in tiny cups already.
+Post this, the tattoo artist whips out his tattoo gear, fresh tattoo needles Australia, and inks which are most probably in tiny cups already.

 You are satisfied with the entire process and feel secure in getting a safe tattoo.
 But, here’s the catch.
 A one-time use needle is a good practice, but it will not protect you from skin infections, tetanus, hepatitis, and AIDS.